ebrehault/cordova-gen-icon/README.md

 Example
 -----------------------------------------------------------------------------
+At first, create your project by `cordova create [project]`, and install platform by `cordova platform add [platform]`.
+After that, create the icon image files by `cordova-gen-icon` with platform options.

     $ cordova create helloworld
     Creating a new cordova project with name "HelloCordova" and id "io.cordova.hellocordova" at location "helloworld"